Health Services does not respond to emergencies on campus as this can

 - Do not hang up until directed to do so by the 911 dispatcher.

-- Call UALR’s Department of Public Safety (DPS) at 569-3400; they will ensure that ambulance and/or fire department personnel arrive at the correct location.
+- Have someone else call UALR’s Department of Public Safety (DPS) at 569-3400; DPS will ensure that ambulance and/or fire department personnel arrive at the correct location.

 MINOR CUTS AND SCRAPES:

 - Wash your hands so that the wound is not contaminated with additional dirt or germs.